Data Privacy for AI Projects: Minimizing PII Exposure Step by Step

 Is anonymization realistic, or should I use tokenization/pseudonymization?

-True anonymization is difficult in practice because quasi-identifiers can re-identify people when combined.
-In most production settings, tokenization or pseudonymization is more realistic: it reduces exposure while preserving utility, and it supports controlled reversibility when the business process requires it.
+True anonymization is difficult because AI datasets often contain quasi-identifiers that can re-identify people when combined.
+In most production settings, tokenization or pseudonymization with strict access controls is more practical, because it reduces exposure while preserving utility and supports reversibility under controlled conditions.

 Can fine-tuning cause a model to memorize personal data?